draman3190/Snapshotalyzer-30000/README.md

 ## Running

-'pipenv run python shotty/shotty.py <command>
+'pipenv run python shotty/shotty.py <command> <subcommand>
 <--project=PROJECT>''

-*command* is list, start, or stop
-*project* is optional
+*command* is instances, volumes, or snapshots *subcommand* depends on command, generally is list, stop, and start *project* is optional